 SLCG PRO TIP: Please know a rain-soaked bale of straw is a HEAVY and moving one at that point is not recommended.
-The twine holding the bale together is not meant for a water-soaked bale so always move when dry to prevent breaking your twine and losing your bale all together.
+The twine holding the bale together is not meant for a water-soaked bale so always move when dry to prevent breaking your twine and losing your bale altogether.

 The center of the bale acts as the ground where the roots will grow.
 Yep, just about everything you need is all right there in your straw bale.

-The drainage of the bale is another plus since this helps to prevent conditions such as root rot and other soil born diseases.
+The drainage of the bale is another plus since this helps to prevent conditions such as root rot and other soil-born diseases.